nlhkabu/nlhkabu.github.io/_posts/2015-06-15-my-first-djangocon.md

 ---
 layout: post
 colors:
-    default: 7F0000
+    default: e4232c
-    dark: 630202
+    dark: dc1721
-    light: cb7373
+    light: fb8d92

 title: My First Djangocon
-summary: I recently returned from Wales and a week of learning and hacking at DjangoCon EU - where I met a whole lot of lovely people and learnt heaps of new things.
+summary: I recently returned from Wales and a week of learning and hacking at DjangoCon EU - where I met a whole lot of lovely people and learned heaps of new things.
 These are my notes.
 comments: 'on'
 ---